The Greenest Floors

 Solid hardwood is an eco-friendly flooring choice because it’s primarily made of natural materials- wood- that have come from domestically managed forests.
 Minimal processing and additional materials are used besides staining and a wear layer.
 For a stylish and green solid hardwood flooring option, check out Oak Solid Bellingham from Shaw Floors.

 Manufactured using a core that oftentimes utilizes wood byproducts and environmentally-friendly processes, engineered hardwood can also be a smart green flooring choice.
 With major design innovations in engineered hardwood, the possibilities are endless.
 For a dramatic textured visual, check out Anderson Hardwood Bernina Maple by Anderson Tuftex.

 Ceramic and porcelain tile are both considered green flooring choices because they’re made of natural materials.
 Because ceramic and porcelain tile is baked, these products emit low or no VOCs into the air.
-Plus, ceramic and porcelain tile are easy to clean and maintain.
+Plus, ceramic and porcelain tiles are easy to clean and maintain.

 While synthetic carpet is not completely a green flooring choice, carpet manufacturers have vastly improved materials and manufacturing processes.
 For example, all carpets made from Type 6 nylon, like Anso nylon from Shaw Floors, are recyclable.
-Plus, carpets and rugs made of natural materials like wool, sisal, jute and seagrass are good green choices.
+Plus, carpets and rugs made of natural materials like wool, sisal, jute, and seagrass are good green choices.

-Hopefully, these choices haves shown you that you don’t have to sacrifice style in order to make an eco-friendly flooring choice for your home.
-Are you ready to shop green flooring options for your home?
+Hopefully, these choices have shown you that you don’t have to sacrifice style in order to make an eco-friendly flooring choice for your home.
+Are you ready to shop for green flooring options for your home?
 Contact us today to schedule a free design consultation or stop by our showroom to get started.